cysouw/diathesis/text/c03_prepositions.md

 ### [ –\hspace{1pt}– | NL ] Weather-like manner of movement {#sec:prepositions-weather-manner-movement}

-Many weather verbs like *wehen* 'to blow' [@Next] allow for a nominative subject that is moving in a weather-like manner, often induced by a weather phenomenon.
+Many weather verbs like *wehen* 'to blow' [@next] allow for a nominative subject that is moving in a weather-like manner, often induced by a weather phenomenon.
 In such constructions are location seems obligatory.

 :::ex
 a.
 Es weht.
 b.
 Die Blätter wehen durch die Luft.
 :::

-There appears to be a slight semantic difference between examples in which the nominative subject is a patient-like argument of the weather phenomenon, like in [@Last], and example in which an action is performed in a way reminiscent of the weather phenomenon, like in [@Next].
+There appears to be a slight semantic difference between examples in which the nominative subject is a patient-like argument of the weather phenomenon, like in [@last], and example in which an action is performed in a way reminiscent of the weather phenomenon, like in [@next].

 :::ex
 a.
 Es stürmt.